threefoldtech/threefold-sdk-ts/packages/grid_client/docs/deployment_flow.md

 # Deployment Flow

-This document outlines the process for determining whether to deploy on a zos3 or zos4 node.
+This document outlines the process for determining whether to deploy on a zos3 or a zos4 node.

 ## Machine Model Initialization